benser1/blog-rails-final/notes.md

     - Need to look into how to do this
       - Order Posts by date?

-  - Do I want to allow categories?
-    - We can implement this later if needed

   - Right now a guest can delete comments -- need to fix this

-  - Right now any user can update any post --  Need to fix so only update own post

   - Can login with facebook
     - Find out how to display first name after logged in